- Single Malt

 Light pepper, reasonably short.Toffee, and now a touch of licorice, so still something of peat-influences ...

-- The smoke is in no way dominant, it also brings out the sometimes very subtle other flavors well.
-He can not hide his youth completely.
+- The smoke is in no way dominant, it also allows the sometimes very subtle other aromas to come into their own.
+He cannot completely hide his youth.
 But makes you want more.

 - A really good whisky, which is very different from its "brothers" from Islay.
 A very good example of the increasingly strained concept of the terroir.